-The main protagonist needs no introduction, viewed by many as the finest natural talent to ever compete in the sport, Ayrton Senna found himself in a state of limbo coming into the 1993 season.
-Rumours of a move to Williams had fizzled out in the months before and the iron-first partnership McLaren had shared with Honda was no more, in its place was a promising, yet unproven, Ford Cosworth engine.
+The main protagonist needs no introduction, viewed by many as the finest natural talent to ever compete in the sport; Ayrton Senna.
+He found himself in a state of limbo coming into the 1993 season.
+Rumours of a move to Williams had fizzled out in the months before and the iron-fist partnership McLaren had shared with Honda was no more, in its place was a promising, yet unproven, Ford Cosworth engine.

-Any good story needs hurdles that a hero must conquer; this came in the form of a dominant Williams team who ran away with the championship in 1992.
-A feat that looked certain to repeat itself once more.
-A man hoping for the same success as his predecessor Nigel Mansell, was a well-rested Alain Prost, who’d returned after a year away to find himself placed in the best seat in the house.
+Any good story needs hurdles that a hero must conquer; this came in the form of a dominant Williams team who ran away with the championship in 1992, a feat that looked certain to repeat itself once more.
+A man hoping for the same success as his predecessor Nigel Mansell was a well-rested Alain Prost, who’d returned after a year-long sabbatical to find himself placed in the best seat in the house.

-Let’s not forget, this was the first and only time Formula One cars have raced around Donington Park, knowledge of the circuit was minimal, especially in interchangeable conditions.
-That said, the frankly ridiculous move around the outside of the fast-starting Sauber of Karl Wendlinger at Craner Curves was not only unexpected, but bordered a fine line between genius and idiocy, especially at this early stage of the race.
+Let’s not forget, this was the first and (so far) only time Formula One cars have raced around Donington Park.
+Knowledge of the circuit was minimal, especially in interchangeable conditions.
+That said, the next, frankly ridiculous move by Senna around the outside of the fast-starting Sauber of Karl Wendlinger at Craner Curves was not only unexpected but bordered the fine line between genius and idiocy, especially at this early stage of the race.

 Other Great Laps

 There have been many laps that have taken our breath away over the years for whatever reason; Brazil 2008 was edge of the seat excitement, leading to Lewis Hamilton pulling it out of the bag to become world champion on the very last corner of the season.
 And who can forget the spray-soaked run down to Eau Rouge in 1998 when absolute chaos ensued?